The relationship between people and nature has shaped communities in Eryri for thousands of years and continues to make an impact today.

 The verdant village of Betws-y-Coed is well-known as a destination for Victorian artists and was also a historic coach stop on the Holyhead to London route.

 Community and Industry

-There is no doubt that the impact of agriculture is clearly visible on the landscape of Snowdonia, and that this way of life has shaped communities.
+There is no doubt that the impact of agriculture is clearly visible on the landscape of Eryri, and that this way of life has shaped communities.

-During the industrial revolution of the 18th and 19th centuries, quarries and mines had a significant impact on the culture, landscape and communities of Snowdonia.
+During the industrial revolution of the 18th and 19th centuries, quarries and mines had a significant impact on the culture, landscape and communities of Eryri.